mhibatallah/Ising-Model-Animation-With-Monte-Carlo/README.md

-# Ising Model Animation With Monte Carlo
+# Simulating the Ising Model with Monte Carlo

 A simulation of the phase transition of the Ising Model in 2D using the Metropolis Algorithm (Monte Carlo).